C-3sc0/pands-problem-sheet/README.md

 ### *Weekday* *Checker* <a name="Weekday Checker"></a>

-> Write a program that outputs whether or not today is a weekday.
+> Write a program, called **weekday.py**, that outputs whether or not today is a weekday.

 In order to complete the task, it was necessary to import the *datetime*[^5] module, so we could manipulate date and time.
 Thanks to the documentation of geeksforgeeks, it was able to find the missing piece to crack the code.